otp.Source.Symbol#

 >>> ticks = otp.merge([ticks], symbols=symbols)

-Time X NSECTIME_PARAM MSECTIME_PARAM
+Time PRICE NSECTIME_PARAM MSECTIME_PARAM